More Articles About: Headline, News & Views, Parks & National Parks

 Ariel Sharon Park

-The Hiriya is a 60 meter high mound of waste.
-It is the first sight, and smell, many tourists have upon entering Israel, being next to Ben Gurion Airport.
-Thankfully, the landfill is now closed, and the mound is being converted into the centerpiece of the new Ariel Sharon Park, set to be the largest new urban park built in the last century in the world.
+Ariel Sharon Park is an ambitious environmental rehabilitation project, one of the biggest in the world.
+The park is set on the “Hiriya”, formerly a 60 meter high mound of waste next to Ben Gurion Airport, now converted into the centerpiece of the new Ariel Sharon Park, the largest new urban park built in the last century in the world.
 Bigger than Central Park in New York, the Ariel Sharon Park is currently open in a limited format, and will be opened in stages until its completion in 2020.

-At present the walking and cycling trails, recreational pond, tiny zoo and picnic areas of the western section, Menachem Begin Park, are open, as well as a recycling center for which tours must be booked (for groups only +03-739663)
+At present the walking and cycling trails, recreational pond, tiny zoo and picnic areas of the western section, Menachem Begin Park, are open, as well as the Shalem Farm, the Bnei Brak, he Mikve Israel agricultural school and a recycling center offering tours for groups,

-Hiria recycling park is one of the largest facilities of its kind in the world.
-On a tour of the park you can see landfill rehabilitation at its best: One facility utilizes biological sub-systems to reduce the weight of municipal waste by more than 90% and produce bio-gas to create electricity, recovering glass and metal in the process.
+On a tour of the park you can see landfill rehabilitation at its best: one facility utilizes biological sub-systems to reduce the weight of municipal waste by more than 90% and produce bio-gas to create electricity, recovering glass and metal in the process.
 Methane gas recovery from the mound is a means for Hiria to earn part of its development funding (the rest is through contributions and matching government funds); the gas is sold and piped to a nearby textile factory.

 Bike trails